-The standard terminologies, currently CPT® and LOINC® have added provisional, pre-release codes in response to the COVID-19 pandemic, based on the most up to date information available at the time of their creation:
+The standard terminologies, currently CPT® and LOINC® have added provisional (prerelease) codes in response to the COVID-19 pandemic, based on the most up to date information available at the time of their creation:

 |Code System||VSAC Code System Version*||Additional Information|

-|CPT||Provisional_2020-11-25||CPT COVID-19 coding and guidance|
+|CPT||Provisional_2022-12-09||CPT COVID-19 coding and guidance|

-|LOINC||Provisional_2020-11-30||LOINC Prerelease Terms, Special Use Codes Only|
+|LOINC||Provisional_2023-01-13||LOINC Prerelease Terms, Special Use Codes Only|

-*The “VSAC Code System Version” designation is a VSAC-created element based on the VSAC acquisition date of the provisional codes.
+*The VSAC Code System Version designation is a VSAC-created element based on the latest date provided by the code system or the VSAC acquisition date of the provisional codes if no date is provided by the code system.
 Each provisional code system version contains all provisional codes, cumulatively, until the terminology incorporates their provisional codes into a formal release.

 Be aware that downstream users may not be ready to handle prerelease codes until they are published in an official terminology release.

-Linking to the “Latest” expansion URL on your web pages will ensure that your users always connect to your correct value set expansion (code list) as the terminologies update and promote their provisional codes to official codes in official version releases.
-Here is an example of a “Latest” expansion URL: https://vsac.nlm.nih.gov/valueset/2.16.840.1.1137126.96.36.1994.9/expansion/Latest
+The major benefit to this Approve-only method is that you can use the value set consistent Latest URL on web pages.
+This Latest URL will always be constant so you will not have to update the URL on your web pages or applications when VSAC performs automatic terminology updates.
+This ensures that your users always connect to your current value set expansion (code list) as the terminologies update and promote their provisional codes to official codes in official terminology releases.
+Here is an example of a Latest expansion URL: https://vsac.nlm.nih.gov/valueset/2.16.840.1.1137126.96.36.1994.9/expansion/Latest

 Any questions?
 Please Contact Us!